 II.
 Your Responsibilities to the Company and its Shareholders

 A. General Standards of Ethical Conduct

 The Company expects all directors, officers, and employees to exercise good judgment to ensure the safety and welfare of employees and to maintain a cooperative, efficient and productive work environment and business organization.
 The Company expects all directors, officers, and employees to act with honesty and integrity and observe the highest ethical standards of business conduct in dealings with the Company’s customers, suppliers, partners, service providers, competitors, employees and anyone else with whom they have contact in the course of their job performance.
-These standards apply while working on our premises, at offsite locations where our business is being conducted, at Company-sponsored business and social events, or at any other place where you are a representative of the Company.
+These standards apply while working on our premises, at offsite locations where our business is being conducted, at Company-sponsored business and social events, or at any other place where you are a representative of the Company including through social media, email or other electronic forums.
 Directors, officers or employees who engage in misconduct (including a violation of this Code) or whose performance is unsatisfactory may be subject to corrective action, up to and including termination.

 The Company seeks to provide a work environment free from harassment of any type by ensuring that all employees are treated with mutual consideration and respect.
-Harassment based on sex, race, color, religion, national origin, age, sexual preference, disability, veteran status, and protected activity will not be tolerated.
+Harassment based on sex, race, color, religion, national origin, age, sexual preference, disability, veteran status, and protected activity (defined as these activities protected by law) will not be tolerated.
 If you are aware of violations of this harassment policy, you should contact your supervisor, senior management or file a report through the Haynes Whistleblower hotline or website.
 Employees may access the full Harassment policy on the Ethical Business Conduct portal on the company intranet.